The Theory of Everything (2014 film): Development

-Screenwriter Anthony McCarten had been interested in Hawking since reading his seminal book A Brief History of Time in 1988.
-In 2004, McCarten read Jane Hawking's memoir Travelling to Infinity: My Life with Stephen, and subsequently began writing a screenplay adaptation of the book, with no guarantees in place.
-He met numerous times with Jane at her home to discuss the project.
-After multiple drafts, he was introduced in 2009 to producer Lisa Bruce via their mutual ICM agent, Craig Bernstein.
+Screenwriter Anthony McCarten had been interested in Hawking since reading his seminal 1988 book A Brief History of Time.
+In 2004, McCarten read Jane Hawking's first memoir, Music to Move the Stars: A Life with Stephen of 1999, and subsequently began writing a screenplay adaptation of the book, with no guarantees in place.
+He met with Jane at her home numerous times to discuss the project.
+After multiple redrafts, incorporating details from her second memoir Travelling to Infinity: My Life with Stephen of 2007, he was introduced to producer Lisa Bruce via their mutual ICM agent, Craig Bernstein in 2009.

 Bruce spent three years with McCarten, further convincing Jane Hawking to agree to a film adaptation of her book, with Bruce stating, "It was a lot of conversation, many glasses of sherry, and many pots of tea".
 On 18 April 2013, James Marsh was confirmed to direct the film, with the shooting being based in Cambridge, and at other locations in the United Kingdom, with Eddie Redmayne courted to fill the male lead of the piece.
 On 23 June 2013, it was revealed that Felicity Jones was confirmed to play the film's female lead role opposite Redmayne.
 On 8 October 2013, it was confirmed that Emily Watson and David Thewlis had joined the cast and that Working Title's Tim Bevan, Eric Fellner, Lisa Bruce, and Anthony McCarten would be producing the piece.

 Marsh had studied archival images to give the film its authenticity, stating, "When we had photographs and documentary footage of Stephen that related to our story, we tried to reproduce them as best we could".
 Redmayne met with Hawking himself, commenting, "Even now, when he's unable to move, you can still see such effervescence in his eyes".
 He described portraying Hawking on-screen as a "hefty" challenge, adding that, "The real problem with making a film is of course you don't shoot chronologically.
 So it was about having to really try and chart his physical deterioration [so] you can jump into it day-to-day, whilst at the same time keeping this spark and wit and humour that he has".